az-digital/arizona-bootstrap/site/docs/2.0/getting-started/build-tools.md

 - `AZ_SITE_HOST` Name or IP address at which to serve the documentation site
 - `AZ_VERSION` Full current Arizona Bootstrap version number

-{{ site.title }} uses [npm scripts](https://docs.npmjs.com/misc/scripts) for its build system.
+{{ .Site.Title }} uses [npm scripts](https://docs.npmjs.com/misc/scripts) for its build system.
 Our [package.json]({{ site.repo }}/blob/v{{ site.current_version }}/package.json) includes convenient methods for working with the framework, including compiling code, running tests, and more.

-To use our build system and run our documentation locally, you'll need a copy of {{ site.title }}'s source files and Node.
+To use our build system and run our documentation locally, you'll need a copy of {{ .Site.Title }}'s source files and Node.
 Follow these steps and you should be ready to rock:

 1. [Download and install Node.js](https://nodejs.org/en/download/), which we use to manage our dependencies.
 2. Navigate to the root `/arizona-bootstrap` directory and run `npm install` to install our local dependencies listed in [package.json]({{ site.repo }}/blob/v{{ site.current_version }}/package.json).